 Generally speaking, term loans can fall into two broad categories, i.e., secured and unsecured.

 Unsecured term loans are those which you do not need any collateral to get them.
-On the other hand, secured term loans are those which the lender will require you to put down an asset as a pledge against the funds you receive.
+On the other hand, secured term loans are those which the lender will require you to put down an asset such as unpaid client invoices as a pledge against the funds you receive.